-The obvious danger that such clauses present is that they considerably widen the scope for derogation by States, thereby undermining the rule of pacta sunt servanda.85 For this reason, adjudicating authorities always approach such clauses with more caution.
-For instance, in the Nicaragua case before the ICJ, US argued that the ESI clause in the US-Nicaragua FCN Treaty was self-judging even though the language of the clause was not explicitly self-judging - an argument that was categorically rejected by the ICJ.86 Interestingly, the self-judging argument was also espoused by Argentina in its arguments (as mentioned above).
+The obvious danger that such clauses present is that they considerably widen the scope for derogation by States, thereby undermining the rule of pacta sunt servanda.
+For this reason, adjudicating authorities always approach such clauses with more caution.
+For instance, in the Nicaragua case before the ICJ, US argued that the ESI clause in the US-Nicaragua FCN Treaty was self-judging even though the language of the clause was not explicitly self-judging - an argument that was categorically rejected by the ICJ.
+Interestingly, the self-judging argument was also espoused by Argentina in its arguments (as mentioned above).
 The CMS, Enron and Sempra tribunals noted the security exceptions clause at GATT Article XXI in their assessments.
-While the CMS and Enron tribunals accepted GATT Article XXI to be self-judging, the Sempra tribunal disagreed, finding instead that "the very fact that such article has not been excluded from dispute settlement is indicative of its non-self-judging nature".87
+While the CMS and Enron tribunals accepted GATT Article XXI to be self-judging, the Sempra tribunal disagreed, finding instead that "the very fact that such article has not been excluded from dispute settlement is indicative of its non-self-judging nature".
+For the second service of the self-judging nature is indicative of its non-self-judging nature.